-Reading the title you might be thinking “What do you mean, of course I want to be a social dancer!”, but it’s not as straightforward as you may think.
+Reading the title you may have be thinking “What do you mean, of course I want to be a social dancer!”, but it’s not as straightforward as you may think.

 From what I have heard from locals, true social dance in the Latin American countries looks like learning to dance from the people around you from a very young age and later going to clubs and bars to simply enjoy the music and have a good time.
 Think about rural forms of forró, merengue or dominican bachata.
 Dancing in the streets or at the beach with flip-flops or barefoot is not uncommon.